Blowing Rock residents hear the 2019 State of the Town

 A bathroom project for the Blowing Rock School playground was discussed, with Hardin saying it’s a class project by the 2019 Blowing Rock Leadership Challenge program.

-Hardin explained that the project will be constructed in spring 2020 and the project needs to raise between $50,000 and $75,000 to fund.

-A big issue Hardin brought up for the near future is workforce, noting that it’s hard for Blowing Rock businesses to find workers, as well as affordable housing, which Hardin called a county wide issue.
-Mayor Charlie Sellers said the unemployment rate is so low in Blowing Rock that it’s hard to draw people locally and encouraged business owners to “think outside the box.”
+A big issue Hardin brought up for the near future is workforce, noting that it’s hard for Blowing Rock businesses to find workers, as well as affordable housing, which Hardin called a county-wide issue.
+Mayor Charlie Sellers said the unemployment rate is so low in Blowing Rock that it’s hard to draw people locally, and he encouraged business owners to “think outside the box.”

 Another issue Hardin brought up for the future is balancing business growth versus keeping Blowing Rock the same.